 Missouri City Middle School (MCMS) stakeholders embody various strengths such as a teaching staff that consists of veteran teachers (i.e., six or more years experience) with advanced degrees who are well-versed in their respective content and pedagogy.
-In addition to having many veteran teachers on campus, MCMS has minimal turnover from year to year with many teachers having served on this campus for most, if not all, of their teaching career.
+In addition to having many veteran teachers on campus, MCMS historically has minimal turnover from year to year with many teachers having served on this campus for most, if not all, of their teaching career.
+However, many teachers have left for promotional opportunities at the end of 2023-2024 school year.
 Because of longevity of some of the staff and the respect they have garnered in the community, parents and guardians feel welcomed and empowered to be active and visible participants in their students' academic and extra-curricular endeavors--hence our strong Parent Teacher Organization (PTO).
 Additional demographic strengths include: